Unified Patent Court (UPC): Opt-Out Strategy for Granted European Patents and European Patent Applications

 Unitary Patent System: Start of the Transitional Measures on January 1, 2023

-1. Early request for unitary effect
+1. Early Request for Unitary Effect

-2. Request for a delay in issuing the decision to grant a European patent
+2. Request for Delay in Issuing the Decision to Grant

-Procedurally independent from the early request for unitary effect, the transitional measures also enable applicants for European patents to file a request for a delay in issuing the decision to grant a European patent.
-The request has to be filed using the EPO form 2025 (request for a delay) and will be available on the EPO website in due course.
-The request has to be filed prior to the approval of the text intended for grant.
-However, a request filed on the same day as the approval of the text intended for grant will most likely be considered to have been validly filed.
+Separate from the early request for unitary effect, the transitional measures also allow applicants for European patents to request a delay in issuing the decision to grant.
+This request must be made using EPO form 2025 (request for a delay) and will be made available on the EPO website in due course.
+The request must be filed before the approval of the text intended for grant, although a request filed on the same day as the approval will likely be considered valid.

-3. Request for Opt-out from the UPC
+3. Request for Opt-Out from the UPC

-An opt-out request is used to remove European patents that are valid and in force within the jurisdiction of the UPC from the jurisdiction of the UPC.
-In this case, the applicants for European patents will receive a bundle of national parts of a European patent instead of a Unitary patent for those countries that are participating in the UPC system.
-The UPC’s area of responsibility currently affects the following 17 countries: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, and Sweden.
+Starting from March 1, 2023, applicants for European patents can also file a declaration of an opt-out from the UPC.
+This opt-out request removes European patents from the jurisdiction of the UPC, allowing applicants to receive national parts of the patent instead of a Unitary patent for participating countries.
+The UPC’s jurisdiction currently includes Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, and Sweden.

 4. Summary